Magnesium is an essential nutrient, which means that it is one of the minerals that humans need to obtain from their diet.

 Final Thoughts

-An inadequate intake of magnesium can cause some potentially serious deficiency issues.
+Magnesium inadequacy can lead to some potentially serious deficiency issues.

-For anyone wishing to increase their magnesium intake, the foods in this article are all excellent sources of the mineral, and magnesium supplements are another option.
+For those wishing to increase their magnesium intake, the foods in this article are all excellent sources of the mineral.

-Want to know more about this vital mineral?
-Then read about the benefits of magnesium.
+Interested in learning more about this vital mineral?
+Then explore the benefits of magnesium.